JCPenney is trying to capitalize on Jack's death on "This Is Us," and NOT TODAY

-#NotAllSlowCookers is likely a play on #NotAllMen, a derailment tactic that men have used to defend themselves and deflect conversations about women’s issues they don’t think pertain to them.
+#NotAllSlowCookers is likely a play on #NotAllMen, a derailment tactic that men have used to defend themselves and deflect conversations about women’s issues they don’t think pertain to them. false

 And it looks like Twitter users feel the same way we do.
 As of this writing, the video has been retweeted just 18 times and received only 90 likes.